MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-file-types.md

 |.jt|.pjt|

-The next table lists the file types for Microsoft Office apps that the Azure Information Protection client supports for native protection as well as classification.
+The next table lists the remaining file types that support native protection by the Azure Information Protection client, and that can also be classified.
+You will recognize these as file types for Microsoft Office apps.

 For these files, the file name extension remains the same after the file is protected by a Rights Management service.